 To finish the story from Issue 62, "I was told that adding a fuel lube to check the FCA was a test that STAR (Chrysler tech assistance) was using some time ago.
 A friend who had a Turbo Diesel with a sticking FCA added fuel lube to it by accident and the truck ran fine.
 After a tank and a half of fuel without the additive, the rough idle, stalling, and stumbling returned.
 He had problems similar to yours and everyone was telling him it was defective injectors.
 As long as he kept the fuel additive in the tank, the engine ran fine.
 He tried different fuel treatments including Marvel Mystery Oil.
-I read about the fuel lube test, STAR, and the FCA and the truck has been running like new without any additives."
+I read about the fuel lube test, STAR, and the FCA and told him to replace the FCA.
+He replaced the FCA and the truck has been running like new without any additives."